shivam13juna/BuoyantFeatherCape/README.md

 ## 🛠️ Installation 🛠️

 1.  **Install BepInEx:** If you haven't already, download and install BepInEx for Valheim.
-2.  **Download the Mod:** Grab the latest `FeatherCapeJump.dll` from the [Releases page](https://github.com/shivam13juna/BuoyantFeatherCape/releases).
+2.  **Download the Mod:** Grab the latest `BuoyantFeatherCape.dll` from the [Releases page](https://github.com/shivam13juna/BuoyantFeatherCape/releases).
-3.  **Extract:** Place the `FeatherCapeJump.dll` file into your `Valheim/BepInEx/plugins` folder.
+3.  **Extract:** Place the `BuoyantFeatherCape.dll` file into your `Valheim/BepInEx/plugins` folder.
 4.  **Launch Valheim:** The mod should now be active!
-A configuration file will be generated at `BepInEx/config/FeatherCapeJump.Official.cfg` after the first run.
+A configuration file will be generated at `BepInEx/config/BuoyantFeatherCape.Official.cfg` after the first run.

 ---